 • Not configured: No load affinity policy is configured.

 • Forcible multi-AZ deployment: Workload pods are forcibly scheduled to nodes in different AZs through pod anti-affinity.
-The AZs serve as topology keys in this process.
+The AZs serve as topology domains in this process.
 When this scheduling policy is used, if there are fewer nodes than pods or node resources are insufficient, the extra pods will fail to run.

-• Custom policies: allow flexible scheduling of workload pods based on pod labels.
 For details about the supported scheduling policies, see Table 2.
 Select a proper policy type and add a policy.
 For details about the parameters, see Table 3.

 4. Select a proper load affinity rule and click to add a scheduling policy.
 In this example, a scheduling policy is added in the Required area under Workload Affinity.
 This policy specifies that the newly created workload can only be scheduled to a node if a workload with specific labels is already running on that node.